15 Reasons You Should Never Drink Diet Soda

-You’re probably well aware that a 140-calorie can of soda isn’t exactly a health elixir.
-But with a president who reportedly downs a 12-pack of diet soda each day and a 104-year-old woman who claims sipping a daily Diet Coke is one key to her fountain of youth, perhaps you’ve started drinking lower-calorie soda instead.
+You're probably well aware that a 140-calorie can of soda isn't exactly a health elixir.
+But with so many new diet soda flavors emerging that might catch your eye in the grocery store and even a 104-year-old woman who claims sipping a daily Diet Coke is one key to her fountain of youth, perhaps you've started drinking lower-calorie soda instead.

 You're not doing yourself many—if any—favors, experts say.